 - SnugRide 40 Click Connect: 4-40 lbs, height 35″ or less; no-rethread harness with 15 height adjustments; unique SR40 exclusive base has 8 recline positions, lock-off for simple seatbelt installations and best-in-class legroom for older babies and toddlers

-The Graco SnugRide 40 Click Connect is currently a Babies R Us exclusive so it’s only available at BRU stores and their online store.
 The model I have for this review is the “Moonstruck” fashion.
 This particular model comes with an optional newborn body support insert (only for babies less than 12 lbs.), an optional head-hugger insert and optional harness strap covers.
-The SnugRide 40 is currently available in “Echo” and “Emma” fashions.
+The SnugRide 40 is currently available in various fashions at BRU, Amazon and other retailers.

 Extra SR40 bases are available for $79.99.
 For the record, this is no ordinary base.
 It has innovative features that you won’t find on any other infant carseat.
 I’m not easily impressed but I think the SnugRide 40 base is very cool.
 It has 8 recline positions that should allow you to achieve a proper recline position in any vehicle regardless of how sloped or how flat the seating position is.
 Also, as you move up in base recline positions (position #1 is the most reclined; position #8 is the most upright), the carrier moves away from the vehicle seat bight and creates more leg room for the older baby or toddler.
 It’s quite ingenious!
 The kick-plate/vehicle seat protector is purely optional and slides down to store in the base when you don’t want it or need it.